KalyanSekhar7/LLMCodeSolver/README.md

 A terminal-based interactive AI coding agent that runs entirely inside a Docker container.
-Point it at any GitHub repo, and it builds an isolated environment with the right language runtime, dependencies, and 43 developer tools — then drops you into an interactive session where an LLM can read, search, edit, and run code on your behalf.
+Point it at any GitHub repo, and it builds an isolated environment with the right language runtime, dependencies, and 43 developer tools — then drops you into an interactive session where an LLM can read, search, edit,test and run code on your behalf.

 ---